charulagrl/closest-customers/README.md

 ### Change data-set:

 Sample data-set is written in a file data.json.
 To change the data-set it can written in the similar fashion as given in the file.

+### Error log:

+Logs will be generated in a file looger.log.
+For any incorrect output, please check the error log.